Inpatient Information for Patients

 Electronics and Media

 - MP3 player or iPod.
-Note: We do not permit headphones and earbuds.
+Note: MP3 players with glass screens are not permitted.

 - Speaker cords must be less than eight inches long.*